 Master of Public Administration

-The Master of Public Administration at Belhaven University equips graduates for increased leadership and management responsibilities within government agencies.
+The Master of Public Administration degree program at Belhaven University equips graduates for increased leadership and management responsibilities within government agencies.
 Our goal is to enhance knowledge, skills, and abilities of public sector professionals and to serve other student who desire careers in public and non-profit organizations.
 The program will convey knowledge and develop competencies in public sector management practices, public policy analysis, and public decision-making processes.
 The program is offered in the evenings to facilitate participation by students who are employed full time and wish to pursue their education.
 Classes are accelerated and consist of one class meeting per week plus a weekly learning team meeting.

 - BUILD on Certified Public Management designation